HappyFunCorp/nfct/HOWTO.md

 ```
 npx hardhat compile
 ```
 Go to the `artifacts/contracts/Greeter.sol` directory, and you'll find a file "Appender.json."
-Open it up, and you'll find a JSON file which has a key "bytecode" with a value that's a long hex string.
+Open it up, and you'll find a JSON file which has a key "bytecode" with a long hex string value.
 That hex string is, surprise surprise, the bytecode.

 ### Encrypting the Bytecode

-NFCTs don't just store bytecode, though; they store _encrypted_ bytecode.
-(Otherwise, since blockchains are public, anyone would be able to see, duplicate, simulate, and run the code in question, so the NFCT wouldn't really "own" it.
+NFCTs don't just store bytecode; they store _encrypted_ bytecode.
+(Otherwise, since blockchains are public, anyone would be able to see, duplicate, and simulate the code in question, so the NFCT wouldn't really "own" it.
 In some use cases that's fine, but code which is secret until run is more fun.)
 As such, we need to be able to encrypt this bytecode, and then, crucially, decrypt it _on-chain_.

-Fortunately this is not as hard as it sounds.
-We can just use this symmetric `encryptDecrypt` method (from one of the StackExchange answers above) to use a password (aka "key") and implements a secure [CTR block cipher](https://crypto.stackexchange.com/questions/1656/is-sha-256-secure-as-a-ctr-block-cipher) for encryption and decryption.
+Fortunately this is not that hard.
+We simply use this symmetric `encryptDecrypt` method (from one of the StackExchange answers above) which implements a password-protected [CTR block cipher](https://crypto.stackexchange.com/questions/1656/is-sha-256-secure-as-a-ctr-block-cipher).
 The method in full is
 ```
 function encryptDecrypt (bytes memory data, bytes memory key) public pure returns (bytes memory result) {
     uint256 length = data.length;